Raaatus/Pack-Shellcode-PE/readme-en.md

 Double-click on putty to open both the calculator and putty.

+From what I understand donut, generates a shellcode of the given PE.
+But also a loader that will be used to inject the shellcode into the program.

+You end up with 25 kB of bytes used for this, and it takes a long time to analyze it properly.

+The loader “creates” the original program (bytes for bytes) in the putty thread.

+The shellcode has almost no bytes in common with the PE (opencalc.exe).
+However, once the loader has loaded the shellcode into the program, the bytes are similar to the original decompiled PE (opencalc.exe).

+### Problems encountered :

+It's almost impossible (or at least I haven't found it) to read the entire loader and find the exact location of the shellcode (it's not the same bytes as opencalc.exe) where the kill process instrcutions are located.

 ### Go

 Here is the calculator code, I intentionally put a return with the number 5520 to easily find it in the hex.